-Arizona must be able to compete with any state or country by having the most competitive economic development tools possible while encouraging innovation, as well as business attraction, retention and growth.
-Arizona is becoming a known technology hub in the nation after creating, attracting and growing many technology companies in the past decade due to its favorable economic climate.
+Arizona must have competitive economic development tools possible while encouraging innovation, as well as business attraction, retention and growth because we are competing with other states and countries.
+This state has become a known technology hub in the nation after creating, attracting and growing many technology companies in the past decade due to its favorable economic climate.
 Most recently, Arizona has been recognized as a national leader in advanced manufacturing.
 However, we must ensure we continue programs that assist this process, rather than adopting policies that could be detrimental.